-The Judith and Maynard H. Murch IV Canopy Walk and Kalberer Family Emergent Tower will take guests on an immersive exploration of the forest and tree canopy.
+The Murch Canopy Walk and Kalberer Family Emergent Tower take guests on an immersive exploration of the forest and tree canopy.
 The Murch Canopy Walk, a 500’ long elevated walkway built 65’ above the forest floor, will give guests a unique perspective on forests and the animals that inhabit them.
 The Kalberer Emergent Tower will take guests above the trees to a height of 120 feet where on a clear day you can see all the way to Lake Erie.

 Members – free, pick up your tickets at the gatehouse or Corning Visitor Center.
 Please bring your membership card!

 Nonmembers (price includes admission to the grounds and the structures) – $14 adults; $6 children 6 – 18; Free for children 5 and younger.
 Tickets must be picked up/purchased at the Corning Visitor Center.
 Advance tickets are not available Tickets are available until 4pm to allow ample time for guests to visit the structures.

 For up-to-date information on ticket availability, call 440.602.3838.